RomanBoegli/godbbench/presentation/marpslides.md

 # Command Line Interface (CLI)

-- Open terminal and navigate to the location of `main.go` `$ cd ~/path/to/gobench/cmd`
+- Open terminal and navigate to the location of `godbbench.go` `$ cd ~/path/to/gobench/cmd`

-- Interact with `go run main.go` to see flags
+- Interact with `go run godbbench.go` to see flags

 ![drop-shadow](./assets/gorunmaingoh.png)